Predicting Future Utility: Global Combinatorial Optimization for Task-Agnostic KV Cache Eviction: Introduction

 \section{Introduction}

-The advent of Large Language Models (LLMs) has revolutionized long-context processing; however, the Key-Value (KV) cache presents a formidable bottleneck.
-As sequence lengths reach million-token scales, the linear growth of cache memory limits inference throughput and complicates scalable deployment.
-To address this, KV cache eviction~\cite{zhenyu_h2o_2023,feng_adakv_2024,jang_kvzip_2025} has become a standard necessity, traditionally operating via a two-stage paradigm: \textit{intra-head scoring} to identify critical tokens and \textit{cross-head budget allocation} to distribute available storage across the model's architecture.
+The recent push towards long-context processing in Large Language Models (LLMs) is fundamentally bottlenecked by the Key-Value (KV) cache.
+As sequence lengths scale to millions of tokens, the linear explosion in memory consumption severely throttles inference throughput and hinders scalable deployment.
+Consequently, KV cache eviction~\cite{zhenyu_h2o_2023,feng_adakv_2024,jang_kvzip_2025} has emerged as an essential technique.
+It conventionally operates under a two-stage paradigm: \textit{intra-head scoring} to filter critical tokens, and \textit{cross-head budget allocation} to distribute the memory budget across attention heads.

 While significant progress has been made in designing sophisticated scoring metrics \citep{zhenyu_h2o_2023, yuhong_SnapKV_2024}, budget allocation strategies remain a critical yet underdeveloped frontier.
-Existing methods largely rely on \textbf{instantaneous heuristic scoring}, assuming that current attention magnitudes serve as reliable proxies for future importance.
-However, we identify a fundamental flaw in this magnitude-based paradigm: it ignores the inherent \textbf{heterogeneity in predictive fidelity} across different attention heads.
+Existing methods largely rely on instantaneous heuristic scoring, assuming that current attention magnitudes serve as reliable proxies for future importance.
+However, we identify a fundamental flaw in this magnitude-based paradigm: it ignores the inherent heterogeneity in predictive fidelity across different attention heads.
 Specifically, high-magnitude scores in certain heads often align poorly with \textbf{Oracle Importance}---the true long-term contribution to the KV cache---capturing transient noise rather than enduring semantic anchors.
 Blindly biasing budgets toward regions with high-magnitude heuristic scores, without accounting for their long-term utility, inevitably leads to suboptimal cache retention.

-We posit that optimal budget allocation should be governed not by absolute scores, but by the \textbf{marginal utility} of a metric in preserving future information.
+We posit that optimal budget allocation should be governed not by absolute scores, but by the marginal utility of a metric in preserving future information.
 In this view, memory allocation is treated as a strategic investment: if a metric exhibits poor alignment with the Oracle Importance in a specific head, increasing its budget yields rapidly diminishing returns.
 Conversely, in heads where the metric is precise, a unit investment in budget effectively preserves the model's long-horizon generative quality.
-Therefore, the crux of an efficient allocation strategy lies in quantifying and optimizing the long-term cost-benefit ratio of each head under a specific metric.
+Therefore, the crux of an efficient allocation strategy lies in quantifying and optimizing the long-term cost-effectiveness of each head as guided by a given metric.